 Clinical Leadership Fellow 2014-2015

-Dr Emma Ryland is a Geriatric Registrar who took year out of her regular training work as a Clinical Leadership Fellow with the Improvement Academy.
+Sherena is a Geriatric Registrar by training who took a year out to pursue a Leadership Fellowship with the Improvement Academy in July 2014.

 Our partnerships are centred in the Yorkshire and Humber region but extend nationally.
 We are continuously developing our partnerships and relationships with health and care organisations.